Caitlin Wood: Biography

 Wood applied for the W Series evaluation in 2019, and qualified as one of the seasons' 18 permanent drivers.
 She scored a point with a 10th place in the season opener at the Hockenheim round, before suffering a run of misfortune in the following races; having gone off-track in a points-scoring position at Zolder, damaging her suspension in qualifying at Misano that put her at the back of the grid for the race, and a comeback drive from clutch issues at the Norisring saw her only finish 11th.
 Wood finished 5th place at the Assen round, scoring her best result for the series.
 Despite this, she missed the automatic invitation to the 2020 season by a single point after another 11th-place finish at Brands Hatch.
+Wood was retained as a reserve driver for the 2020 season prior to its cancellation, and made four starts in this role in 2021 – highlighted by a top-five finish in torrential rain at Spa-Francorchamps.

+Wood left W Series after the 2021 season and struggled to find a seat with a lack of budget, returning to driver coaching both privately and with PalmerSport.
+Following a handful of Nürburgring Langstrecken-Serie appearances, she was announced as a Barbie Sports Ambassador in 2024 – a deal which only lasted a single round of the 2024 Porsche Sprint Challenge Great Britain.
+Wood was then hired to contest the Indian Racing League for the Bangalore Speedsters franchise alongside local driver Rishon Rajeev; a gamut of technical failures meant 5th in the first race around Chennai's Island Grounds was her best finish, but a pair of podiums for Rajeev resulted in 7th in the standings.

+The Australian married Matthew Tipping in 2019.